All Episodes

 See, I'm telling you, there is outrage out there amongst the feminists and women who think they are being swept aside once again for an underqualified man.

-Uh, people who supported her who have now said, listen, it's time to get out of the race.
+Ms. Allred was then asked, Gloria, you even have some former Clinton supporters, people who supported her who have now said, listen, it's time to get out of the race.

-Now, I know it's easy to point the finger at the media, but let's just look at some of the supporters who have now called on her to get out of the race who were on her side at one point.
+Now, I know it's easy to point the finger at the media, but let's just look at some of the supporters who have now called on her to get out of the race, who were on her side at one point.

-Yeah, I know you're not alone.
+I know you're not alive.

-We're hearing that this afternoon there's going to be a protest in Los Angeles by several women's groups over the kind of coverage that Hillary has received.
+This afternoon, there's going to be a protest in Los Angeles by several women's groups over the kind of coverage that Hillary has received.

-Yeah, it knew this.
+Yeah, knew this.

-It is that there is nowhere near unity in this party, and when these women in exit polls say they're not going to vote for Obama, and that number keeps going up with every primary, you got to take it seriously.
+And when these women in exit polls say they're not going to vote for Obama and that number keeps going up with every primary, you got to take it seriously.

 Democrats do.

-They've they live and die by polling.
+They live and die by polling.

-Last night in Louisville, Mrs. Clinton spoke to supporters, a portion of her remarks to fire up the sisters.
+Last night in Louisville, Mrs. Clinton spoke to supporters a portion of her remarks to fire up the sisters.

-Tonight I'm thinking about all of the women I've met who were born before women could vote.
+Tonight, I'm thinking about all of the women I've met who were born before women could vote.

-Just this week, I met 89-year-old Emma Hollis, an African American woman.
+Just this week, I met 89-year-old Emma Hollis, an African-American woman.

-She has seen so many barriers crumble and fall in her lifetime.
+She has seen so many barriers crumble and fall in her lifetime, but she's not finished yet.

 She's been volunteering out of our campaign office in Covington to help our campaign break the highest and hardest glass ceiling in the land.

-Oh, yeah, the glass ceiling is back.
+Oh, yeah, the glass ceiling is back, 89-year-old Emma, whatever.

-Uh Mrs. Clinton firing up the sisters out there.
+Mrs. Clinton firing up the sisters out there.

 They kept it.